Urban Design (MA/PgDip)

 - Local authorities.

-Links are also helpful bridges for students’ understanding of the range of possible urban design career opportunities.
+These links are also helpful bridges for students’ understanding of the range of possible urban design career opportunities.

 Study visits are an intrinsic part of this programme.
 Where students’ experience during the visits inform assessed assignments in required core modules, the visits are compulsory.
 At the start of study we will take a 2-night trip to another major UK city to look at developments there.
 In the last few years, this has been to London.
 In addition we take days out to regional cities such as Bath and Bristol.
 Project sites having been chosen in Birmingham, Bristol, Swansea and London.
 At Easter we also take a one week trip to a major European city.
 Cities on our list include Copenhagen, Berlin, Amsterdam and Barcelona.